To provide a home for the surrounding community to engage with the arts.

 The Pen-to-Paper meeting is at the top of my “must attend” list.
 This group provides encouragement and suggestions.
 The members offer to be Beta Readers for other authors who write in the same genre.
 At some Tuesday meetings, the subjects are very funny and we appreciate the writers with comedic talents.
 I always leave the meetings with excitement about the writing talent we have in our community.

-Copyright © 2024 Windmore Foundation for the Arts - All Rights Reserved.
+Copyright © 2025 Windmore CENTER for the Arts - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.